 The Department of Biological Sciences at Marshall University offers Master of Science (M.S.) and Master of Arts (M.A.) degrees with a major in Biological Sciences.
 The M.S. degree in Biological Sciences is preparation for further study or employment requiring research experience in areas ranging from cellular and molecular to organismal and population biology.
 The M.S. degree requires the submission of an acceptable thesis.
-Potential M.S. students must be mentored by a faculty member and are encouraged to contact potential faculty advisors about research projects and graduate assistantships prior to application for admission.
+Potential M.S. students must be mentored by faculty members and are encouraged to contact potential faculty advisors about research projects and graduate assistantships prior to application for admission.
 Information about faculty may be accessed through the Biological Sciences web site (www.marshall.edu/biology).
 The Master of Arts degree does not require a thesis and allows students to strengthen their education in Biological Sciences through the completion of advanced coursework.

 Participation in the graduate program in Biological Sciences requires admission to the Graduate College and acceptance by the department.
 Application deadlines are April 15 and November 15 for Fall and Spring admissions, respectively.
-A complete application includes 1) completed Graduate Application for Admission Form, 2) completed Graduate College Information Sheet, 3) official transcripts from all schools where undergraduate and/or graduate credits were earned; 4) three letters of recommendation; 5) a written statement of educational and professional goals (250-500 words); 6) general Graduate Record Exam (GRE) scores; and 7) GRE or Medical College Aptitude Test (MCAT) biology subject test scores.
+A complete application includes 1) completed Graduate Application for Admission Form, 2) completed Graduate College Information Sheet, 3) official transcripts from all schools where undergraduate and/or graduate credits were earned; 4) three letters of recommendation from academic or professional references; 5) a written statement of educational and professional goals (250-500 words); and 6) general Graduate Record Exam (GRE) scores.
 Applicants must specify that official test scores are to be sent directly to Marshall University.
 Students interested in applying for teaching assistantships must submit a completed Application for Graduate Assistantship by April 15 or November 15 for the Fall or Spring semester, respectively.
 The Graduate Application for Admission Form and Graduate College Information Sheet are available from the Graduate Admissions Office, 100 Angus E. Peyton Drive, South Charleston, WV 25303.
 The Application for Graduate Assistantship Form is available from the Department of Biological Sciences, One John Marshall Drive, Huntington, WV 25755.

-A combination undergraduate GPA of 2.75 and 1100 GRE score (composite verbal and quantitative test scores) and 530 on the GRE subject test in biology (or MCAT score of 7 in biology) is required for regular admission status.
+A combination undergraduate GPA of 2.75 and 1100 GRE score (composite verbal and quantitative test scores) and an undergraduate GPA in biology courses of 3.0 or higher are required for regular admission status.
 Provisional admission is extended in some circumstances.
-Students who are admitted provisionally must complete assigned coursework and achieve a 3.3 GPA in the the first 18 hours of graduate work to remove the provisional admission status.
+Students who are admitted provisionally must meet with their faculty advisors and demonstrate adequate progress toward graduation prior to registration for subsequent semesters.
+Provisional admission status can be converted to full admission status by recommendation of the faculty advisor to the BSC Graduate Program Committee..